 You can make a complaint about your payday lender if:

-- the lender did not tell you that a payday loan should not be used for long term borrowing or if you are in financial difficulty
+the lender didn't tell you that a payday loan shouldn't be used for long-term borrowing or if you're in financial difficulty

-- the lender did not tell you what to do if you have a complaint
+the lender didn't tell you what to do if you have a complaint

-- the lender didn’t include a risk warning about late repayment in its online advert, or in an advert that was sent to you by email or text message.
-From 1 July, all payday loan adverts must include the warning.
+the lender didn’t include a risk warning about late repayment in its online advert, or in an advert sent to you by email or text message.
+All payday loan adverts must include the warning

 If you've had problems repaying the loan